Sula Sgeir: Hunting wild fowl

-The flesh of the young gannet or guga is regarded as a delicacy in Ness today though, for others, it is an acquired taste.
+The flesh of the young gannet or guga is regarded as a delicacy in Ness today, though, for others, it is an acquired taste.
 It was a popular meat in earlier times in Scotland.
 In the sixteenth century it was served at the tables of Scots kings and was a favourite with the wealthy as a ’whet’ or appetizer before main meals.

+Guga Hunt

-In the autumn of each year, a group of 10 Nessmen set sail for Sula Sgeir to kill a maximum of 2,000 young birds.
+In the autumn of each year, a group of 10 Nessmen sail to Sula Sgeir to kill a maximum of 2,000 young birds.
 They set up residence for about two weeks in stone bothys.
-Working in pairs, the men take the fledglings from their nests with poles, catching them around the neck with a rope noose, then killing the birds with a blow to the head.
-They bring home their catch to meet an eager crowd of customers.
-The demand is often so great that the birds have to be rationed out to ensure that each person does not go without a taste of guga.
+Working in pairs, the men take the fledglings from their nests with poles, catching them around the neck with a rope noose, then kill the birds with a blow to the head.
+The demand is often so great that the birds have to be rationed.
 In 2009, a single guga fetched £16.
 1953 saw the last journey under sail for the guga hunt, thereafter a fishing trawler was used, although it was still a five-hour trip.

+Licensing

 The Sula Sgeir hunt, which would otherwise be illegal under the Wildlife and Countryside Act 1981, receives an annual licence from the government, which allows it to continue.
-Scottish Natural Heritage, which is now responsible for granting the licence, states that the hunt is sustainable, although it has been criticised by animal welfare groups.
+Scottish Natural Heritage (NatureScot), which is now responsible for granting the licence, states that the hunt is sustainable, although it has been criticised by animal welfare groups.
 The Scottish SPCA describes it as "barbaric and inhumane" and believes it causes unnecessary suffering to the birds, with many taking several blows to be killed.